Re-Used Props - Miscellaneous Equipment

 Furthermore the tubes appear in a number of TNG episodes, like in TNG: "Datalore", "Suddenly Human" and "The Quality of Life".

 The tubes also show up in VOY: "Retrospect", "Pathfinder" and "Inside Man".
 Finally the prop can be seen in Soong's hideout (with red tubes) as well as on the research station (with blue tubes, because blue has become a more fashionable color for light effects) in ENT: "Cold Station 12".

 The prop was not custom-made in the Star Trek Art Department, but it is available from a company called Modern Props.
+It was originally built for the original Incredible Hulk TV series, according to Modern Props founder John Zabrucky.
 The prop is described as "dual generators with rotating neon lights inside an acrylic tube; light-controlled panel with knobs and buttons."
-It can be rented from the company, although we would expect the Art Department to finally build a similar prop of their own.
-The tubes appear in other science fiction series and movies as well, such as "V" (the 1983 miniseries), "Airplane II" (with William Shatner) or "The Last Starfighter".
+The tubes appear in other science fiction series and movies as well, such as "Airplane II" (with William Shatner), "V" (the 1983 miniseries), "The Last Starfighter" (1984) or "Austin Powers: The Spy Who Shagged Me".

 The Romulan graviton field generator in TNG: "The Next Phase" was modified and reappeared as a Federation cloaking device in "The Pegasus".
 It was also shown as a forcefield generator in VOY: "Gravity".
 After that, parts of the prop were seen again as a Kinjal polaron modulator in the Voyager episode "The Void" and, coming full circle, as part of the arming mechanisms of a Romulan mine in "Minefield".

 Chronodeflector & power generator